Lionel Pearson Fellowship

 As outlined above, the process begins with the nomination of an applicant by a faculty member.
-The Chair of the Selection Committee will send the application materials to both the faculty sponsor and the candidate to ensure that both parties receive the information.
+The Chair of the Selection Committee or Executive Director will send the application materials to both the faculty sponsor and the candidate to ensure that both parties receive the information.
 The Committee urges the applicant and faculty sponsor to communicate with each other once this process gets underway to make sure that both are aware of the materials the application requires and the deadlines, as outlined below under “Important Dates.”
 At the outset of this process, the Committee urges those who nominate students and the candidates themselves to bear three important issues in mind.

 1. This fellowship supports academic work in England or Scotland for a period of one year.
 Consequently, the Committee will not entertain any proposals for study in any other country.
 In many cases, students who apply to institutions in the UK will not be able to complete a degree in one year.
 If they wish to complete a second BA or an advanced degree that requires more than one year of full-time study, they will have to find other means of support for subsequent years.

 2. As stipulated in the guidelines above, this Fellowship is to enable the recipient to “to broaden and deepen the Fellow’s knowledge of Greek and Latin literature in the original languages.”
 Consequently, the Committee will not accept proposals from candidates who apply for the Fellowship with the intention of studying other aspects of the ancient world, including archaeology, ancient history, comparative philology, or ancient philosophy, without due attention to the literature of ancient Greece and Rome.

 3. The finalists for the Fellowship will travel at the expense of the SCS to the annual meetings of the SCS in January for interviews.
 The Committee cannot consider applicants who will be unable to attend the meetings.
 Consequently, if candidates wish to compete for this Fellowship, they must inform themselves of the dates of the meetings and hold them open.